As a safety precaution due to COVID-19, it is advisable to file complaints by email, mail, or facsimile and not in person.

 Complaints under the Missouri Human Rights Act must be filed with the MCHR within 180 days of the alleged discrimination.

 Federal law allows 300 days for filing employment discrimination complaints with the Equal Employment Opportunity Commission and one year for housing discrimination complaints with the U.S. Department of Housing and Urban Development.

-Click here for more information on discrimination or click here to review the process once a complaint is filed.
 Already filed a complaint?
-You can also request a Notice of Right to Sue to file suit in state court.
+You can request a Notice of Right to Sue to file suit in state court.

-If you believe you have been subjected to discrimination while receiving services from or applying for employment with the Missouri Department of Labor, you may file an Equal Opportunity Discrimination Complaint.
+If you believe you have been subjected to discrimination while receiving services from or applying for employment with the Missouri Department of Labor and Industrial Relations, you may file an Equal Opportunity Discrimination Complaint.